Vince Skillings: Dallas Cowboys

-Skillings was selected by the Dallas Cowboys in the sixth round (163rd overall) of the 1981 NFL Draft.
+Skillings was selected by the Dallas Cowboys in the sixth round (163rd overall) of the 1981 NFL draft.
 He was released on August 18.

-Montreal Alouettes (CFL)
+Montreal Alouettes

 On August 31, 1981, he was signed by the Montreal Alouettes of the Canadian Football League.
 He spent a few weeks with the team before being cut.

 Buffalo Bills

 In 1982, he was signed as a free agent by the Buffalo Bills.
 He was released on August 23.

-Montreal Concordes (CFL)
+Montreal Concordes

 In November 1982, he signed with the Montreal Concordes of the Canadian Football League.
 In 1983, he was limited while recovering from a broken ankle he suffered in the second preseason game against the Ottawa Rough Riders.
 On July 5, he was placed on the injured reserve list.

 Los Angeles Raiders

 On April 30, 1984, he was signed by the Los Angeles Raiders as a free agent.
 He was released before he start of the season.